The line between perfect and imperfect is so subtle

 happiness is a warm gun

-”A Intimidade dos Joelhos” is Ola Osowicz and Valentina Parlato exploring each other imagineries and surrendering to a moltitude of esthetic views.
+”A Intimidade dos Joelhos” is Ola Osowicz and Valentina Parlato exploring each other imaginaries and surrendering to a multitude of esthetic views.

 The piece questions the relation between emotions and motions, fiction and experience, improvisation and set material, human and not human animals, exposing the space in between these binomials, a space that doesn’t belong to any of this categories but, still, exists.

 “We love nature the less humanly it behaves,

 and art when it is the artist‘s escape from man,

 or the artist‘s mockery of himself.”